jstaffans/jstaffans.github.io/content/posts/2017-02-15-mob-programming.markdown

 We achieved our goal and did a short retrospective about the experience doing mob programming.
 Everyone was very happy with the experience.
-One team member suggested that the mob programming format should be the *default* from now on -- we split up only if we really have to!
+One team member suggested that the mob programming format should be the *default* from now on and we should split up only if we really have to!

 ## Conclusion